karanja-simon/blog/node-io.md

 http://localhost:4001/fib/45
 ```
 Since the computation takes time, the Event Loop is held captive by our recursive task.
 Opening another tab on Postman and making another `GET` request on the `/hello` endpoint, we get a waiting indicator.
 This means our first request is still being processed by the Event Loop/Main Thread and until it completes and release the CPU, our second request will keep waiting.
+This is a classic CPU-bound operation that blocks the Event Loop and makes our server non responsive.
+Let's look at the competition.

 ##### How would a Multi-threaded system cope?
 I will implement the same algorithm using Java Spring Boot with Apache Tomcat and see how it copes with the same.
-Below is the recursive method in Java:
+Below is the same recursive method in Java:

 ```java
 public int fib(int n){